Pip Calculator

-A ‘Pip’, short for ‘point in percentage’, quantifies exchange rate movements between two currencies in Forex trading.
+A pip, short for “percentage in point,” measures the movement in exchange rates between two currencies in forex trading.

 What is a pip’s worth?